tensins/uw_sfinder/README.md

 # UW Sfinder

 Find empty classrooms!
-BEING A LONER HAS NEVER BEEN EASY!
+BEING A LONER HAS NEVER BEEN EASIER!